WhaleOTE/RealmEye-Character-Delogger/README.md

 python REdelog.py
 ```

 If `python` isn't recognized, try `py` instead.
-The script will start monitoring the status of the Steam IDs and will log the data in the specified log files.
-You can stop the script at any time by pressing `Ctrl + C` in the terminal.
+The script will automatically set your character(s) on your RealmEye Page as "Dead" every minute.